 How should I prepare for receiving the vaccine?

 It is important to stay hydrated prior to receiving the vaccine to help your immune response.
 Also, you should refrain from taking any anti-inflammatory medications like ibuprofen or acetaminophen prior to receiving the vaccine, as these can weaken your immune response.
 After receiving the vaccine, please speak with your healthcare provider about taking anti-inflammatory medications for pain, swelling, or fever.

 Vaccines can be a very confusing and stressful topic.
-If you have any questions about the COVID-19 vaccine, please fill out this confidential form and one of our resident experts will get back to you with answers.
+If you have any questions about the COVID-19 vaccine, please fill out this form and one of STAC's resident experts will get back to you with answers.
 (Please note your name will be kept confidential and used for response purposes only.)